tinybirdco/signatures-POC/README.md

 # Signatures POC

-This repository is dedicated to generating dummy data that mirrors the schema and behavior of the Signaturit API.
-It is currently set up to stream data through the event API, but it can be easily reconfigured to utilize Kafka.
+ This repository is dedicated to generating dummy data and a sample dashboard that mirrors a company that manages digital document signatures in real-time.
 This tool is particularly useful for testing and development purposes.

 ## Setup